 How and when to meditate ?

+Here are some basic tips on how to meditate for concentration.
 Choose a calm and quiet place.
 Sit with an upright posture.
 Shut your eyes and put your hands one over the other, on your lap / join in namaste position/ keep on knees as demoed in the figure.

 Morning hour is the classic time for meditation.
 Because your mind is utmost still just after waking up.
 On top of that, if you pick this particular time, then meditation becomes part of your morning routine.